Health Excuse Policy

 - Don’t let stress get to you.
 Learn ways to manage stress that work for you.

+Tompkins Cortland no longer mandates students to carry a health insurance policy.
 We are concerned that students may be uninsured or not have adequate coverage for the Tompkins/Cortland county area.
 If a serious illness or emergency occurs that demands attention from a medical provider or hospital in the Tompkins/Cortland area, the expense can create a financial burden.

 The Options Program